memgraph/docs/docs/reference-guide/data-types.md

 MATCH (s:School) RETURN s.Calculus.hour;
 ```

-## LocalDateTime
+### LocalDateTime

-You can create `LocalDateTime` from a string or map by calling the function
+You can create a property of temporal type `LocalDateTime` from a string or map
-`localDateTime`.
-For strings, the local time format is specified by the ISO
+by calling the function `localDateTime`.
+For strings, the local time format is
-8601: `YYYY-MM-DDThh:mm:ss` or `YYYY-MM-DDThh:mm` or `YYYYMMDDThhmmss` or
+specified by the ISO 8601: `YYYY-MM-DDThh:mm:ss` or `YYYY-MM-DDThh:mm` or
-`YYYYMMDDThhmm` or `YYYYMMDDThh`.
+`YYYYMMDDThhmmss` or `YYYYMMDDThhmm` or `YYYYMMDDThh`.

 name|description
 :-:|:-: